Spurdl/Spurdl/README.md

 I'm Spurdl, hobbyist builder and arduino programmer.
-Linux novice.
+Linux enjoyer.

 "If you can waste 20 hours, 30€ in parts and your last mental health to build and program it by yourself, it's better than buying a ready made device for 12€"
 <!---